How to Conduct an Effective Interview

 - Put the applicant at ease.
 Make eye contact and establish rapport by finding a shared topic to talk about before you get down to the hard questions.
 Review the resumé and phone screen notes beforehand so you have some personal info to draw on.

 - Ask open-ended questions.
 Prepare questions in advance and ask the same basic questions of all interviewees so you can compare answers later.
 Be prepared to improvise based on different responses.
 You can run through some “what-if” responses you might expect and note how you would follow up to each scenario.
-If your applicant is shy and gives answer that are too general, dig for more detail.
+If your applicant is shy and gives answers that are too general, dig for more detail.
 Sample questions include, “Why did you leave your last position?”
 “What do see yourself doing in five years?”
 “What management style helps you do your best work?”
 “What’s the most important factor in your work environment for you to be successful?”
 “When you work on a team, which role are you most comfortable with?”

 - Take notes.
 It’s tough to keep candidate responses straight when you’re doing multiple interviews.
 So take good notes in an organized fashion so you can easily review at a later date.
 Consider having another person in the room, if only as a note taker.

 - Understand what you can’t ask.
-Keep your questions focused on the job and work environment and only peripherally involved with an applicant’s personal life.
+Keep your questions focused on the job, work environment and only peripherally involved with an applicant’s personal life.
 You want to avoid a discrimination lawsuit, so steer clear of questions centered on age, race, gender, country or national origin, religion, disability, and marital or family status.